mcamathleague/mcamathleague.github.io/register.md

 ---
 ## MCAMC Registration

 #### Registration costs $15 per individual and $50 per team of 4 students, with a 5% service charge added by the MySchoolBucks payment platform.
+T-shirts are also on sale on competition day for $10.

 <h4><b>Please note that registration will be capped at 250 participants and is first-come, first-serve.
 Payment must be received for registration to be considered complete.</b></h4>